๐ŸงขNeuroscience

 1. Which two neurotrophic factors both signal through TrkB receptors, and how do their primary sites of action differ?

 2. A patient with Parkinson's disease is enrolled in a clinical trial targeting neurotrophic support for dopaminergic neurons.
-Which factor is most likely being tested, and through what receptor complex does it signal?
+Which factor is most likely being tested, through what receptor complex does it signal, and what is the major delivery challenge?

 3. Compare and contrast BDNF and VEGF: both increase with exercise, but what distinct mechanisms do they use to support brain function?

-4. If an FRQ asks you to explain why motor neuron diseases might involve multiple neurotrophic factor deficits, which factors would you discuss and why?
+4. If an essay question asks you to explain why motor neuron diseases might involve multiple neurotrophic factor deficits, which factors would you discuss and why?

-5. TGF-β and CNTF both involve glial cells, but their primary functions differ significantly.
-What distinguishes their roles in the nervous system?
+5. TGF-ฮฒ and CNTF both involve glial cells, but their primary functions differ significantly.
+What distinguishes their roles, and how do their signaling pathways differ?